section-engineering-education/engineering-education/content/articles/genie-slide-in-jelly-and-scale-pop-up-notification-effects/index.md

 ### Use a minified modernizr file for animations
 Head over to this [link](https://github.com/prograte/Genie-Slide-in-Jelly-and-scale-Pop-up-Notification-effects/blob/main/js/modernizr.custom.js) to find the `modernizr.custom.js` file.
 Copy the content into the `modernizr.custom.js` file in the `js` folder.
 Do this by copy-pasting the code directly or viewing it as a _RAW_ file before copy-pasting it.

 > '**modernizr.custom.js**' has been generated and downloaded from this [Modernizr](http://modernizr.com/download/#-cssanimations-shiv-cssclasses-prefixed-testprop-testallprops-domprefixes-load) site.
->
-> [Modernizr.com](Modernizr.com) generates for one a minified JS file that detects the browser being used and features it supports.
-> This reduces the blacklisting of browsers in the HTML file.
+[Modernizr.com](Modernizr.com) generates for one a minified JS file that detects the browser being used and features it supports.
+This reduces the blacklisting of browsers in the HTML file.
 It rather allows developers to customize experiences based on the browser's capabilities.

 The downloaded file will enable the webpage to display the notification on the webpage.
-It will look as follows:

 ![Add modernizr minified js file](add-modernizr.custom.js-file.png "Add modernizr minified js file")

 One notices that it hardly looks like a pop-up notification.
 The reason for this is that it has not been formatted yet.